xdev-software/oidc-server-mock/README.md

 ## Simple Configuration

-The image is stored in `github` registry.
 Use the following to pull the image:

 ```bash
 docker pull xdevsoftware/oidc-server-mock:latest